Skip to content

 Lay the two fixed side panels flat, and put some generous beads of sanitary silicone sealant into the curved channels at the top and bottom.
 Then attach the head and sill rails with the screws provided - taking care not to over-tighten them.

+Slide the plastic guide tracks into the head and sill rails.
+Use a junior hacksaw to shorten the plastic guide tracks if they're too long.
 Push two door stops into the guide track in the head and sill rails.
 You can move them into the middle, but don't fix them yet.

 Stand the shower enclosure upright and slide the curved sliding doors into the head and sill rails, making sure that the doors are the right way around.
 Then put another doorstop into both the head and sill rails.